USAR Reclassification Program

 Reclassification applications.
 At a minimum, all reclassification applicant packages will contain:

-- Time in Service (TIS).
-The ideal USAR candidate NCO is the rank of SGT (P) through SSG with less than 10 years of service in any Career Management Field at the time of submission for reclassification.
-TIS is waiverable up to 13 years based board file strength and overall benefit to the USAR and the Army Acquisition Corps.
+- Maximum Years of Service (MYOS).
+The ideal USAR candidate NCO is the rank of SGT (P) through SSG with less than the prescribed MYOS in accord and with AR 140-10 in any Career Management Field at the time of submission for reclassification.

 - The candidate NCO possesses a minimum score of 110 in aptitude of GT (not waiverable).

 - DA Form 2-1 reported profile must not exceed 222222.
 Soldier must state they are deployable to a combat zone in accordance with Army Regulation (AR) 40-501 (Standards of Medical Fitness) and AR 600-60 (Physical Performance Evaluation System).
 A copy of existing medical profile must be included.

 c.
 Recommendation letter signed by O-5 or higher commander including:

 - Verification the Soldier possesses a valid U.S. driver’s license.

 - Verification of a Family Care Plan for single parent or dual military Soldiers.